The Community Engagement Challenge

 Applications for Fall 2020 is closed.
 Spring 2021 applications are due February 1, 2021.
 Apply here.

-The Rochester Center for Community Leadership (RCCL) invites University of Rochester student organizations to apply for Community Engagement Challenge grants.
+The Center for Community Engagement (CCE) invites University of Rochester student organizations to apply for Community Engagement Challenge grants.
 These grants of up to $500 each are intended to support projects that build and strengthen ties between the University and the City of Rochester.

 Recognizing that many student organizations already have a strong history of performing service activities in the Rochester area and elsewhere, grants can be used to expand current efforts or develop new initiatives